 Meaning

-In the quote “Rest is not idleness, and to lie sometimes on the grass under trees on a summer’s day, listening to the murmur of the water, or watching the clouds float across the sky, is by no means a waste of time.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.
+“Rest is not idleness, and to lie sometimes on the grass under trees on a summer’s day, listening to the murmur of the water, or watching the clouds float across the sky, is by no means a waste of time.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.

 Theme